About Spiderman SE

 If you want the job done – and done right the first time – call Spiderman SE.

 Established in October 2014, we've built our small business from the ground up.
 Our people, our character, and our reputation mean everything to us.
-We pride ourselves on being a local, family-owned business, providing top-quality service with attention to detail and a genuine, friendly approach.
+We pride ourselves on being a local, family-owned business, that provides top-quality service with attention to detail and a genuine, friendly approach.

-Our Pest Management Technicians are locals; we live here, we know our local area, and we know our local conditions.
+Our Pest Management Technicians are locals.
+We live here, know our area, and we know our local conditions.
 We are fully qualified, licensed, and insured.
-We understand pest behaviour, know which products are safe to use within homes, commercial, and food premises, and are technically skilled to offer suggestions on how to prevent further pest problems.
+We understand pest behaviour, know which products are safe to use in homes, commercial spaces, and food premises, and are technically skilled at offering suggestions on preventing further pest problems.

-Our technicians are qualified, licensed and insured Pest Management Technicians within multiple States/Territories of Australia.
+Our technicians are qualified, licensed, and insured pest management technicians in multiple states and territories in Australia.

 In addition, they also hold White Cards and many other extra qualifications.
-In fact, as far as training, accreditations and compliance with Australian Codes of Practice and Standards go, we believe Spiderman SE are miles ahead of other Pest Control providers in our service area.
+As far as training, accreditations and compliance with Australian Codes of Practice and Standards go, we believe Spiderman SE is miles ahead of other Pest Control providers in our service area.

-Spiderman SE is Workplace Health & Safety System Compliant and the team is Department of Communities and Social Inclusion (DCSI) / SAPOL screened and background checked.
+Spiderman SE is Workplace Health and Safety System Compliant.
+The team has been screened and background-checked by the Department of Communities and Social Inclusion (DCSI) / SAPOL screened and background checked.
 We're also members of the Australian Environmental Pest Managers Association (AEPMA) and are PestCert Accredited.

-On top of that, we carry $20 million in public liability insurance and $1 million in professional indemnity insurance, so you can rest easy knowing that we’re fully covered.
-Maintaining this level of cover isn’t cheap, but it’s crucial for protecting both you and us.
+We also carry $20 million in public liability insurance and $1 million in professional indemnity insurance, so you can rest easy knowing that we’re fully covered.
+Maintaining this level of coverage isn’t cheap, but it’s crucial for protecting both you and us.

-If you've adhered to the Preparation and After-Care instructions particular to the treatment provided (ie. Flea and Bed Bug Treatments have different preparation requirements to GITs), and checked out our Terms and Conditions at https://www.spidermanse.com/terms-conditions , but you're still dealing with more pests than expected after our treatment, don't hesitate to reach out.
+If you've adhered to the Preparation and After-Care instructions particular to the treatment provided (i.e. Flea and Bed Bug Treatments have different preparation requirements to GITs) and checked out our Terms and Conditions but you're still dealing with more pests than expected after our treatment, don't hesitate to reach out.

 We take your concerns seriously, and your technician will be more than happy to get in touch, discuss potential reasons, and work on finding the best solutions.